+As they’re top quality, they retail on the higher price for travel guitars.
+They’re also fairly difficult to find used – simply because people love them and rarely give them up.
 If you want a travel guitar that does more than just travel – that stands up to any full size guitar – this is the one for you.

 2. Top Small Guitar On Sale: Baby Taylor BT2

-Nonetheless, this is a great little guitar.
+This is a great little guitar.
 It’s a classic dreadnought build, and all wood.
 It’s durable and will last you a long time.

 All in all, this guitar has an attractive look (sharper than most travel guitars) and a sound that sets it apart.
 If you’ve got the money, I would recommend it.